Personal pronouns are the parts of speech we use when we talk about someone in third person. Like in the sentence below:

 Gender-neutral pronouns are about more than just helping nonbinary folks experience less social dysphoria (though that’s a great reason to use them).
 They’re also about allowing what’s true to be perceived, instead of ignored and erased.

-It’s true that that there are people with genders outside of just male or female.
+It’s true that male and female genders don’t include everyone.
 More people need to perceive this truth, and language is a huge way to encourage this to happen.

 So let’s expand what humans can get their heads around.